 - Online presence review – a review of your website, blog, social media presence and online advertising.
 The goal is to assess alignment with your brand positioning and effectiveness at engaging your prospects in a variety of online environments.

 - Marketing communications plan review – a review of your most recent marketing plan or tactics.
-The goal is to provide an opportunity to review your marketing efforts and any available data on effectiveness.
+The goal is to provide an opportunity to review your marketing and communications efforts and any available data on effectiveness.

 The deliverable of a marketing audit is a written findings report that provides the marketing consultant or agency’s findings in the key areas above, as well as their expert perceptions and recommendations for next steps.